mfhrm31/mfhrm31/README.md

-### Hi, I'm Madiha 👋
+Hi, I'm Madiha 👋

- **Medical AI researcher** building deep learning systems for clinically deployable healthcare in resource-constrained settings
- **QA Engineer (Embedded Systems)** @ Motive (San Francisco, remote) BSc Computer Science & IT — University of Azad Jammu & Kashmir (Thesis grade: 4.0/4.0)
+Medical AI researcher building deep learning systems for clinically deployable healthcare in resource-constrained settings QA Engineer (Embedded Systems) @ Motive (San Francisco, remote) BSc Computer Science & IT — University of Azad Jammu & Kashmir (Thesis grade: 4.0/4.0)

----

-### 🎯 Currently Seeking
+🎯 Currently Seeking

-**Master's by Research / MPhil position in Medical AI** — for July 2027 / Feb 2028 intake.
+AI Engineer role — open to full-time opportunities.

-I am actively looking for a research group where I can extend my published work in medical image analysis and multimodal sensor fusion into a sustained, supervised research thesis.
-My particular interests are:
+I am actively looking for a team where I can apply my published research in medical image analysis and multimodal sensor fusion to real-world AI product development.
+My particular strengths are:

-- Hybrid feature representations for low-data clinical imaging
-- Uncertainty quantification for high-stakes diagnostic models
-- Edge deployment of medical AI for under-resourced healthcare systems
+End-to-end deep learning pipelines from research to production Multimodal model development and feature engineering Edge deployment and inference optimization for constrained environments

-I bring two years of formal research output, three years of embedded systems engineering at a U.S. company, and a track record of completing technically rigorous projects from first idea to peer-reviewed publication.
-Open to discussing fit with supervisors working on related problems.
+I bring two years of formal research output, three years of embedded systems engineering at a U.S. company, and a track record of shipping technically rigorous projects from first idea to peer-reviewed publication.
+Open to roles in medical AI, computer vision, or applied machine learning more broadly.

- Reach out via the email below — happy to share full CV, transcripts, and additional writing samples.
+✉️ Reach out via the email below — happy to share full CV, portfolio, and writing samples. mdhmaqbool@gmail.com

----

-### 🩺 Research Focus

-- **Medical Image Analysis** — oncology imaging (lung, brain), spinal pathology
-- **Multimodal Sensor Fusion** — biometric-conditioned activity recognition for digital health
-- **Clinical Decision Support** — uncertainty-aware deep learning for high-stakes settings
-- **Reproducible Medical AI** — paper-to-code pipelines, calibration analysis, edge-ready inference

 ---

 ### 📚 Published Work